 - the details of the case and the action that has been taken - the name and address of each customer who is treated under this policy - the period that the restriction covers, or is in force for - what the restrictions are - when the customer and appropriate departments were advised

-This policy will be reviewed every two years.
-The next review will be in January 2027.
+This version of the policy was published in January 2023 and will be reviewed every 2 years.
+The next review will be in January 2025.